socialityCoop/wpboilerplate/README.md

     </VirtualHost>
     ```
 8. Go to the Child theme directory `web/app/themes/understap-child` and run `npm install`
-9. Access in your browser `http://newproject.local` to finalize your WordPress instalation
+9. Access in your browser `http://newproject.local` to finalize your WordPress instalation.
+You may need to restart appache.

 You are ready!
 To use gulp and BrowserSync you go to the Child Drestorcy and run `gulp watch-bs`.
-All changes you make in your SASS files will be automatically compiled and if you access the website through `http://localhost:3000` the website will reload automatically everytime a change is made.
+All changes you make in your SASS files will be automatically compiled and if you access the website through `http://newproject.local:3000` the website will reload automatically everytime a change is made.

 ## Documentation